Frequently asked questions

 I offer therapy in person in Shinfield, Reading, Berkshire, and online by video.

-In-person sessions may suit you if you are looking for psychotherapy in Reading or the surrounding Berkshire area.
 Online sessions are available if you prefer to meet remotely, live further away, travel regularly, or need a more flexible way of attending.

 ILF neurofeedback is available in person only, as it uses specialist equipment in the room.